Approval: University Council June, 2011; June, 2016; June 22, 2017, November 16, 2017, June 18, 2020

 - Individual Research/Reading (RES or RDG) included in this category are individual research, reading and other studies or projects in which each student works independently under the direction and supervision of an assigned instructor(s).
 The student and instructor usually meet on an "as required" basis.
 Since the number of hours spent by the student and the number of hours of instruction given by the instructor cannot be determined, only the number of students enrolled in the activity are recorded.

 - Laboratory (LAB) an instructional unit in which the instructor is responsible for instructing, preparing and supervising student investigations, experiments, practicum experiences, etc., usually requiring the use of special equipment or facilities (non-gradable).
+Laboratory examinations are not centrally scheduled, nor are they gradable or listed on transcripts.

 - Lecture (LEC) an instructional unit in which the instructor is responsible for preparing and presenting the course material.